wzpan/comment.js/README.md

 ## Enlarge Rate Limiting

-For avoid abuse API calling, Github API (and the same as OSChina API) has [Rate Limiting](https://developer.github.com/v3/#rate-limiting).
-To enlarge the limit you can [generate an access token](https://github.com/settings/tokens) and attach your token here.
-Only "public repo"  is needed when selecting OAuth scopes.
-Notice that it may be unsafe to expose such token to your site.
+To avoid abuse API calling, Github API (and the same as OSChina API) has [Rate Limiting](https://developer.github.com/v3/#rate-limiting).
+To enlarge the limit you can [generate an access token](https://github.com/settings/tokens) .
+Reverse the string, and then attach the reversed token here.

+* Tips 1: Only "public repo" is needed when selecting OAuth scopes.
+Do not asking for high-priority scopes that may modify your data.
+* Tips 2: Since it may be unsafe to expose such token to your site, it's a better idea to create a new account that serves the access token so that your own account will not be harmed any way.

+For security reason, Github doesn't allow to commit tokens to a public repository.
+So comment.js accept only the reversed token.
+It will reverse the token string back before making requests.